-Federal Subsidized Stafford Loan: Need must be established by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual
+Federal Subsidized Stafford Loan: Need must be established by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.

-"serial" notes.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's bank or other participating lending institution.
 Repayment of principal and interest begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.

-Federal Unsubsidized Stafford Loan: Not need based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
+Federal Unsubsidized Stafford Loan: Not need-based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's bank or other participating lending institution.
-Student is encouraged to repay accrued interest during enrollment period(s); otherwise, repayment of accrued interest and principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.
+Repayment of interest is encouraged as it accrues while the student is enrolled.
+Repayment of principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.

 Federal PLUS Loan: Not need based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
 Available to the parent of an enrolled, dependent student; graduate and professional students are eligible to apply as well.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's or parent's bank or other participating lending institution.
-Repayment of interest begins within 60 days from the date the loan funds are disbursed.
-Principal repayment can be deferred under certain conditions.
+Repayment of interest begins within 60 days from the date the loan funds are fully disbursed each year; principal repayment can be deferred under certain conditions and at the lender's discretion.